sprt/skippex/README.md

 ## Things to know

  * **Clients need to have "Advertise as player" enabled.**
+ * Only works for players on the local network.
  * Only skips once per playback session.
- * Only tested for one account on the local network.
- * Might only work on the local network for standard Plex clients.
- * Only works on the local network for Chromecasts.
  * Solely based on the intro markers detected by Plex; Skippex does not attempt to detect intros itself.